tea2code/fantasy-rts/documentation/Development.md

 Release and debug builds use standard settings.
 For testing create variants of both and add `DEFINES+=UNIT_TEST CONFIG+=UNIT_TEST` to the additional arguments of qmake.
 Executing these builds will execute all unit tests.

+For optimization add `DEFINES+=OPTIMIZE` to the additional arguments of qmake.

 ##### Windows

 Running includes three custom steps to copy assets into the working directory: